alagla/goq/README.md

 However, sometimes behavior may be different from what is expected, with execution of _eval_ and _test_ statements in particular.

 Repository contains the following packages:

 - [readyaml](https://github.com/lunfardo314/goq/tree/master/readyaml) library allows
 to read YAML representation of the Qupla module into static Go structures without much parsing.
-Qupla YAML representation contains everything necessary to interpret the module.
 YAML representation of any Qupla module can be created by running [reference Qupla translator](https://github.com/iotaledger/qupla) with _-yaml_ flag.
 Examples how to use this package in Go and how to load YAML file into Python program can be found in [examples/readyaml](https://github.com/lunfardo314/goq/tree/master/examples/readyaml).